cFreed-AKA-Alf/jsmob/readme.md

 NOTE: in a given block, *%Col_X* should be set for all or none col; defining it for some but not all cols would lead to unpredictable results
 - *%LM_X* and *%RM_X* classes define the left (respectively right) margin for a column; in full layout, these margins also decrease proportionaly with the viewport width, even if *%Fixed*; in reduced layout, they don't apply
 - a *%Auto* class points out a block where left/right margins will be computed automatically, using the space left free between block width and the sum of its child columns widths; in this case, any *%LM_X* and *%RM_X* are ignored in the child columns
+- a *%Pad_X* defines the padding-left and padding-right applied to a *%Block* when in reduced layout

 IMPORTANT NOTES about cols width computation:
 - since col{display:inline-block;} is used in full layout, remember that adjacent columns margins will NOT collapse
 - the site CSS's has not to define any margin-left or -right for a *%Col*: these margins should always be set through *%LM_X* and *%RM_X* classes
-- at the opposite, the CSS's may freely define cols padding-left or -right; in full layout, their dimensions remain constant while viewport width varies; in reduced layout, they are dropped; the same applies to border-left or -right
+- at the opposite, the CSS's may freely define cols padding-left or -right, and border-left or -right; in full layout, their dimensions remain constant while viewport width varies; in reduced layout, they are dropped (but padding-left/-right may be applied, as defined by *%Pad_X*)
 - remember: take these paddings and borders in account when defining "X" in *%Width_X*

 ####HTML STRUCTURE EXAMPLE